-AP EXPLAINS: War games between South Korea and United States
+AP Explains: War games between South Korea and United States

 The U.S. and South Korea hold major joint exercises every spring and summer in South Korea.

 The spring maneuvers — actually two overlapping exercises called Key Resolve and Foal Eagle — include live-fire drills with tanks, aircraft and warships.
-About 10,000 American and 200,000 Korean troops usually take part.
-The drills typically begin in March but were delayed until April this year to encourage North Korean participation in the South Korean Winter Olympics.
+About 10,000 American and 200,000 Korean troops usually participate.
+The drills were held in April this year after a temporary delay to encourage North Korean participation in the South Korean Winter Olympics.

 The summer exercise, Ulchi Freedom Guardian, consists mainly of computer simulations to hone joint decision-making and planning.
 Some 17,500 American and 50,000 South Korean troops participated last year.
-The drill, held since the 1970s, usually takes place in August.
-Trump's pledge has thrown its fate into question this year.
+The drill began in the 1970s.

 THEIR PURPOSE

-A major goal is to ensure that the two militaries can work together smoothly and seamlessly in a sudden crisis, from top commanders to troops in the field.
-Moon Seong Mook, a former South Korean military official, calls the joint drills and the 28,500 U.S. troops stationed in South Korea the core of the alliance between the two countries.
+The exercises help ensure the two militaries, from their top commanders to troops in the field, can work together smoothly and seamlessly in a crisis.
+Moon Seong Mook, a former South Korean military official, calls the joint drills and the U.S. troops stationed in South Korea the core of the alliance between the two countries.
 He says the American military presence "wouldn't mean much if the militaries don't practice through joint drills."

 PROVOCATIVE?

-In 2016, North Korea reacted angrily after South Korean media reported that the allies were planning to include training for a "beheading operation" aimed at removing Kim Jong Un and toppling his government in the event of war in that year's Key Resolve-Foal Eagle exercises.
+South Korean media also reported in 2016 that the spring exercises that year would include training for a "beheading operation" aimed at removing Kim Jong Un and toppling his government in the event of war.
+North Korea's army said such a plan would be the "height of hostile acts" and its weapons were ready to fire.
+The alleged decapitation training plan was never confirmed.

-The North Korean army's Supreme Command issued a statement saying a decapitation plan would be the "height of hostile acts" and that the North's weaponry is "ready to open fire."
-Washington and Seoul did not say outright that their troops would be training for decapitation strikes.